M1200 Armored Knight

 The M1200 Armored Knight is an armored vehicle used by forward observers in the U.S. military for precision targeting.
-Most of the Knights are used for operations in Iraq.
-The M1200 entered service in 2008.
+Most Armored Knights were deployed during operations in Iraq and Afghanistan.
+The M1200 entered U.S. military service in 2007.
+Several M1200s entered service with the Armed Forces of Ukraine in 2025.

 Design

-These are wheeled armored vehicles, designed using the M1117 Guardian ASV as the base, that carry the equipment needed to quickly bring in precision guided munitions and indirect artillery fire.
+The Armored Knight is based on the M1117 ASV, fitted with the equipment needed to coordinate precision guided munitions and indirect artillery fire.
 According to the Strategy Page website;

 The Armored Knight evolved from the desire to provide enhanced protection to the fire support teams who perform the targeting mission in high threat environments.

 Development

 The Knight was developed in an effort to offer an armored vehicle capable of keeping up with COLTs (Combat Observation and Lasing Teams).
-The previous FiST-V (Fire Support Team-Vehicle) employed by the COLTs was the M707 Knight (a stripped-down variant of the Humvee).
+The previous FiST-V (Fire Support Team-Vehicle) employed by the COLTs was the M707 Knight (a stripped-down variant of the HMMWV).